Geographic Organization Structure

 The Drawbacks

 Though efficiency might increase within SBUs, it decreases for the company as a whole, since geographical divisions duplicate both activities and infrastructure.
-There may be several marketing departments, for instance, one for each area's division, along with several ways of producing, several distribution networks and several research departments.
+There may be several social media or marketing departments, for instance, one for each area's division, along with several ways of producing, several distribution networks and several research departments.
 This uses resources while sacrificing economies of scale.
 Economies of scale refers to increases in efficiency and savings as the same activities are performed in increasing scope.
 Different divisions might have to compete with one another for resources from the parent company.
 Also, employee expertise doesn't necessarily transfer between regions.

 When to Use It